jsa-aerial/saite/README.md

 # saite
-Exploratory graphics and visualization system. 咲いて (in bloom).
-Built on top of [Hanami](https://github.com/jsa-aerial/hanami) Vega/Vega-Lite library
+Interactive documents with editor support (emacs, vim, sublime, and paredit), graphics and visualization, markdown, and LaTex. 咲いて (in bloom).
+Built on top of [Hanami](https://github.com/jsa-aerial/hanami) Vega/Vega-Lite library, [CodeMiror](https://codemirror.net), [MathJax](https://www.mathjax.org), amd [Specter](https://www.mathjax.org).

 <a href="https://jsa-aerial.github.io/aerial.saite/index.html"><img src="https://github.com/jsa-aerial/saite/blob/master/resources/public/images/in-bloom.png" align="left" hspace="10" vspace="6" alt="saite logo" width="150px"></a>

-**Saite** is a Clojure(Script) mini "client/server" application for exploratory creation of interactive visualizations based in [Vega-Lite](https://vega.github.io/vega-lite/) (VGL) and/or [Vega](https://vega.github.io/vega/) (VG) specifications.
-These specifications are declarative and completely specified by _data_ (JSON maps).
-VGL compiles into the lower level grammar of VG which in turn compiles to a runtime format utilizting lower level runtime environments such as [D3](https://d3js.org/), HTML5 Canvas, and [WebGL](https://github.com/vega/vega-webgl-renderer).
+**Saite** is a Clojure(Script) client/server application for the creation and sharing of interactive documents.
+Documents fully support creation of interactive visualizations, coupled with editors, markdown and LaTex.
+They may be saved and shared via any number of means, as the external format is simply text.
+End user creation of documents is highly declarative in form and nature.

 Table of Contents
 =================